surniaulula/wpsso-am/readme.txt

 == Screenshots ==

-01. WPSSO AM settings page includes options for the Mobile App Banner, Apple Store App defaults, and the Mobile Apps tab.
+01. The WPSSO AM settings page offers options for the Mobile App Banner, Apple Store defaults, and the Mobile Apps tab.
-02. WPSSO AM tab in the Document SSO metabox provides custom settings for the Twitter App Card and Mobile App Banner.
+02. The WPSSO AM tab in the Document SSO metabox provides custom settings for the Twitter App Card and Mobile App Banner.

 == Changelog ==